 - Brevity is your best friend: Keep things short and sweet, including copyediting your own work several times over to get it as tight and punchy as possible, removing all superfluous words and phrases.

 - Personalise (when appropriate).
-Make your email feel like you’re having a one-to-one conversation with the recipient and you will be one step ahead already.
+Make your email feel like you’re having a one-to-one conversation with the recipient, even when working at scale.
 Remember there’s a human at the end of your email, so speak to them as you would want to be spoken to.
 Tap into your contact database through smart content; use their name, location, interests, behaviours, and even content downloads to inform your personalised message (but keep it subtle).

 - Use the right tone.
 This will come from really knowing your buyer persona and writing in a way you know will appeal to them.
 For example, DNA Inc. will know it is talking to drug discovery experts, so should use more specialist language and position itself as a thought-leader in the industry that can be trusted.